 The traditional method that many small businesses use to incorporate is to contact a local law firm.
 All of the concerns with the DIY approach are removed: you’ll get customized advice from your lawyer that fits your company’s future goals as well as all the necessary corporate organizational documents.

 The downside with the traditional method: the cost is high and the process is entirely offline.
 Incorporating through a traditional law firm can range in price from $1,000 — $1,800.
 Also, you’ll need to call the law firm, set up an appointment, and either drive to the lawyer’s office to pick up the documents or have them couriered to you (at your cost).

-Online Storage.
-All legal documents are stored in your Law Scout account.
+Secure & Organized Online Storage.
+Once you've incorporated, all your company's legal documents are organized and securely stored in your Founded account.